camomile-project/LREC2016/abstract.md

 | # annotations   |     7337 | 66089 |
 | Median duration |    10.2s |  4.4s |

-**Table 1: Amount and median duration of annotations for both interfaces**
+*Table 1 - Amount and median duration of annotations for both interfaces*

 While the annotation of ''evidences'' was done by the organizers themselves, we wanted to guarantee the quality of the ''labels'' annotation done by the